 Each denomination is responsible for the authorisation, training and support of its SRE volunteers.
 This page brings together the requirements of the different denominations in these areas as well as policy issues that affect all providers.

-Download the SRE Policy for NSW Public Schools.
+Download the Special Religious Education Procedures for NSW Public Schools.

 The SRE Training page contains a summary of training requirements, along with contact details for further information.

 Churches recognise and require Child Protection Training /Safe Ministry Training in addition to Working with Children Checks for all SRE teachers.
 Many churches cooperate to provide this training through the Safe Church Training Agreement (SCTA) Safe Churches

 A calendar of child protection training events is available online, click here to view it.

 For a calendar of training courses, conferences and other events, see the Events page.

 Approved providers determine the minimum training for the teachers they authorize.